How to Draw up A Will in Turkey?

-Making a will in Turkey is considered the best way to make sure that the legacy of your property in the country will pass smoothly and fast.
-If you own a property in Turkey, no matter whether you are a foreigner or a Turkish citizen, so as per the Turkish law of succession, you need to appeal to a court in order to begin the inheritance process.
+Drafting a will in Turkey is considered the best way to ensure that your legacy and assets in the country will pass smoothly and fast.
+If you own a property in Turkey, no matter whether you are a foreigner or a Turkish citizen, as per the Turkish Law of Succession, you need to appeal to a court to begin the inheritance process.

-To avoid any kind of stress or complicated situations in the future, it is always advised to manage the inheritance of your property in Turkey with a will.
-To keep you away from the unpleasant situation that can happen anytime, the best solution is to draw up a will in Turkey.
+To avoid any stress or complicated situations in the future, it is always advised to manage the inheritance of your property in Turkey with a will to keep you away from unpleasant situations that can happen anytime; the best solution is to draw up a will in Turkey.

 Documents Required Before Drafting A Will in Turkey

-Before the real drafting of the will, it is required to be ready with a few documents and bring these documents with you on the day you are going to draw up a will.
+Before the real drafting of the will, it is required to be ready with a few documents and bring them with you on the day you will draw up a will.
 These documents include:

-You also need to visit the state hospital with the translator in order to get a certificate of your mental health.
+It would help if you also visited the state hospital with the translator to get a mental health certificate.
 Note that this report is valid for just one day, so you have to go to the notary immediately once you get your health report.

-It is really worth drawing up a will in Turkey, no matter what type of property you own.
-Simply take the help of an expert who can assist you in making the necessary arrangements.
+It is really worth drawing up a will in Turkey, no matter what type of property, cash or assets you own.
+Take the help of an expert who can assist you in making the necessary arrangements.

 Our legal firm in Turkey can help with this entire process.